Ardesco/Query/README.md

     WebDriverWait wait = new WebDriverWait(driver, 15, 100);
     wait.until(ExpectedConditions.visibilityOfElementLocated(query.locator));

-Thats all for now, if you can think of any useful additions just raise an issue.
+That's all for now, if you can think of any useful additions just raise an issue.